scoobiru/dmo-stuff/linode-dmo-node-notes.md

 - Allow miner traffic to RPC listener for solo mining
     - 6433/tcp from <ip address/32>

 Once the firewall is created with rules configured, Linode instances can be added to the firewall from the Linodes tab after clicking on the firewall name.
-As mentioned in help tips, a Linode instance can only be associated to one firewall.
+As mentioned in site's help tips, a Linode instance can only be associated to one firewall.
 It may be suggested to set up another default firewall for assocation without the full-node traffic allowance while initially setting up the Docker container and/or completing needed system updates on a freshly-provisioned instance.

+### Linode instance sizing
+While the dmo-node container can run on the smallest Nanode (Shared 1CPU-1GB) instance size, blockchain indexing and sync'ing may be quicker on a slightly larger instance size such as the 1CPU-2GB or 2CPU-4GB Shared CPU Linodes.

+Linodes instances may be freely sized up or down as constrained by the allocated disk size.
+By reducing the disk size of larger Linode instances to the disk size of the smallest instance size (25088 MB), the instance may be resized freely when powered off.
+This reduced disk size will still easily accommodate the operational Docker image and container volume including the fully sync'd blockchain at the present time.

+As resource requirements increase in the future, of course the Linode instance may still be resized up along with increased disk space as needed.

 ### Linode instance creation basic process flow
 There's plenty of help on the Linode site on how to generally create an instance.
 These steps are specific to the setup of Docker/Docker-Compose and the repos/images needed for the dmo-node container.

+Additionally, these steps could also be used to create a dmo-node container on a local Ubuntu installation.

 - Create Linode Ubuntu instance in preferred region.
 At this time, we are not using any region-specific linode feature.
     - Unless building a new image from the repo, the smallest nanode size should suffice.